DFE-Digital/sap-sector/docs/testing/001-overview.md

 The application supports two user journeys:
 - School users
-- Local Authority (LA) users
+- Group establishment users such as Trust leads or members of a Local Authority (LA).

 The main areas of the service are:
 1. Compare school performance
-2. Find/search for a school
+2. Find/search for a similar school
-3. Change school context
+3. View school details

 The aim of this strategy is to provide confidence that the service:
 - Works correctly for both journeys